Food and Beverage Masterclasses 2018

 Sparkling Wine, and the Importance of Being Aged

-Presenters: Karina Dambergs, Winemaker; Shane Holloway, Owner and Winemaker, Delamere Vineyard
+Presenters: Karina Dambergs, Sparkling wine consultant, 3 on the Tree; Shane Holloway, Owner and Winemaker, Delamere Vineyard

 Sparkling wine is one of the few styles where the producers do the aging for you.
 Do sparkling winemakers just have bigger hearts, or is there more to this story?
 This masterclass will reveal all, and give you the chance to taste for yourself the effects of ‘tirage age' on sparkling wines of different styles.

 Gin ... beyond juniper. *** SOLD OUT ***

 Presenters: Natalie Fryar, Head Distiller Abel Gin Co.; Ruby Daly, Hellfire Bluff Distillery; Drew Burns, Mixologist, Cinco Passiones

 TThe spirit of choice these days, gin, is undergoing a revival in popularity in the hands of the next generation of craft distillers.
 Join local distiller Natalie Fryar who will lead you through an in depth discussion and interactive tasting of Tasmanian gins from Abel Gin Co. and Hellfire Distillery.
 Then let mixologist Drew Burns from Cinco Passiones show you how to indulge in some fabulous gin cocktails….and sample the results!

 Presenters: Nathan Calman, Head Brewer, James Boag's Brewery; Ueli Berger, Head Cheese Maker, Lion